 What causes bipolar disorder?

-- Losing someone very close to you, like a parent or carer
+- losing someone very close to you, such as a parent or carer

 This could be because experiencing trauma and distress as a child can have a big effect on your ability to regulate your emotions.

 You may be able to link the start of your symptoms to a very stressful period in your life, such as:

 - money worries and poverty

 Although lower levels of stress are unlikely to cause bipolar disorder, for some people they can trigger an episode of mania or depression.

 (See our pages on managing stress for more information on the links between stress and mental health).

 Evidence shows that bipolar symptoms can be treated with certain psychiatric medications, which are known to act on the neurotransmitters (messenger chemicals) in your brain.

 This suggests that bipolar disorder may be related to problems with the function of these neurotransmitters – and this is supported by some research.
 However, no one knows for certain exactly how these neurotransmitters work and whether problems with these are a cause or a result of bipolar disorder.